ibm-cloud-docs/sap-netweaver-power/sap-power-determine-apps.md

 # Determining your SAP NetWeaver applications
 {: #3-determining-your-sap-netweaver-applications}

-Your business and functional requirements determine the SAP solutions to run on top of the SAP NetWeaver stack.
+Your business and functional requirements determine the SAP solutions to run on the SAP NetWeaver stack.
 Your requirements have an influence on how you size your server.
 There is a wide selection of SAP NetWeaver-based applications from which to choose, including SAP ERP Central Component (ECC), SAP S/4HANA Business Suite, and customer engagement and commerce solutions.
 {:shortdesc}

 For complete list of solutions, see [SAP NetWeaver](https://help.sap.com/viewer/product/SAP_NETWEAVER/ALL/en-US){: external}.
 For information about supported operating systems and database platforms, see [SAP Product Availability Matrix (PAM)](https://support.sap.com/en/release-upgrade-maintenance.html#section_1969201630){: external}.
 Search for Product Availability Matrix.
 An [SAP S-user ID](/docs/sap-netweaver?topic=sap-netweaver-getting-started) is required.